howtoscalenn/howtoscalenn.github.io/index.md

 we're gonna discuss `abc-parameterization symmetry`. abc-parameterization symmetry means, if you properly set this a,b,c (multiplier, std, base lr each), NN's fwd, bwd will stay same.
-So, this is the reason why there are 3 different (but same) tables in TP-5.
+So, this is the reason why there are 3 different (but same) tables in TP-V.

 ![abc_param](/assets/img/how_to_scale_cheatsheet/abc_param.png){: width="100%"}
 *Fig.*